Manufacturing team celebrating successful sales hiring outcome on the production floor

 The client hired a Houston-based technical sales professional capable of establishing early customer relationships and representing the company effectively in the US market.
 The hire provided a foundation for continued sales expansion in North America.

-Recruiting a Technical Sales Manager for a Metallography and Precision Equipment Manufacturer
+Recruiting a Territory Sales Manager for a Metallography and Precision Equipment Manufacturer

 Hiring Context